Markovate-logo

 • Unstructured Data: Contrasting structured data, this category lacks uniformity and consistent patterns, comprising audio files, graphical images, and other similar content forms.

-Step 3: Algorithmic Framework Design
+Step 3: Algorithmic Framework Design for Developing an AI

 Step 4: Training and Optimization of Algorithms (Training Data)